civichacker/schemamodels/README.md

 While I like using classes to write Python declaratively, I think letting JSON Schema drive the data models creates an opportunity to automate.

 When I have a valid JSON Schema, I can create a new Python dataclass with one line of code.

+## Licensing

+This codebase is licensed under the LGPLv3+ and therefore the use, inclusion, modification, and distribution of this software is governed by the LGPL.

+You may opt-out of the obligations of the GPL by obtaining a commercial license.
+Contact `licensing AT civichacker.com` for more details.